rseeber/rseeber.github.io/_markdown/follow-me.md

 ## RSS

 Of course, there's always the good old RSS feed.
 If you'd like to stay away from the social apps, you can keep up with my content by saving my [RSS Feed Link](/blog/feed.xml) into your preferred Feed Reader of choice.

+- If you don't know what RSS is, here is a helpful 3 minute video: [RSS Made Easy](https://www.youtube.com/watch?v=6HNUqDL-pI8)

+- If you don't know which reader app to download, here is a good list: [The best RSS reader apps](https://lifehacker.com/tech/best-rss-readers#the-best-rss-reader-apps-in-2024)